djhyunkim/wazuh-siem-aws-ec2/README.md

 ### Network Configuration
 Configure your security groups and firewall rules to allow access to the EC2 instance.
 At minimum:
-- SSH (Port 22) for remote connection
-- HTTP/HTTPS (Ports 80/443) for the Wazuh web interface
 ![EC2 Network Configuration](screenshots/ec2-network-configuration.jpg)

 ---